 Organizations and individuals who are convicted of committing fraud can face criminal law consequences, civil liabilities, and administrative actions.

 Criminal law violations include: False Statements, which can be punishable by up to 5 years in prison, forfeiture and a $250,000 fine; Theft of Federal Property, carrying a punishment of up to 10 years in prison, forfeiture and a $250,000 fine; Wire Fraud, which carries a punishment of up to 20 years in prison, forfeiture and a $250,000 fine; and False Claims, which is punishable by up to a $250,000 fine for individuals and a $500,000 fine for companies.https://www.sbir.gov/tutorials/fraud-waste-abuse/tutorial-1#

-In addition to the possibility of an audit and legal ramifications, contingency payment unethical and goes against the Grant Professionals Association (GPA) and says “members shall not accept or pay a finder’s fee commission, or percentage compensation based on grants and shall take care to discourage their organizations from making such payments.”
+In addition to the possibility of an audit and legal ramifications, contingency payment is unethical and goes against the Grant Professionals Association (GPA), which says, “members shall not accept or pay a finder’s fee commission, or percentage compensation based on grants and shall take care to discourage their organizations from making such payments.”
 We are members of GPA and uphold the ethical guidelines.
 We have no problem not signing on a potential client that wants to operate this way.
 This is unethical and makes us think that if you are willing to be unethical about this, what else are you unethical about?

 Grant writers do the same amount of work whether or not a proposal is funded.
 They can not make a grant funder award the grant to you.
 They have no control over the award process.
 So why only pay when they don’t have control of the outcome?

 If you don’t have any money to pay for a consultant for services rendered, you’re not ready for funding.
 Grants should never be an organization’s first dollar.
 You should be raising funds from individuals first: people who believe in your organization and are willing to make a contribution to get you started.

 #6 RED FLAG: